mathsoftware/engineer/representation/repsymo/2dp/mrm/feat/drawing-a-tree-on-canvas-with-xy-coordinates/index.md

 ### Memoization

-If we remove the memoization, nodes will be rendered more than once which is not accepted.
+**If we remove the memoization, nodes will be rendered more than once** which is not accepted.
 The results are shown below.
-Recall that we still render the node circle and content to fix incorrectness but the lines and labels must not be drawn more than once.
-Excluding the lines (and labels) drawing is partial drawing, so we only draw the circle and content.
+Recall that we still render the node circle and content to fix incorrectness but the **lines and labels must not be drawn more than once**.
+Excluding the lines (and labels) drawing is **partial drawing**, so we only draw the circle and content.

-The tree is binary containing $$15$$ nodes.
+The tree is binary, contains $$15$$ nodes, and we get the following number of renderings:

 | Technique                                     | Rendering Times |
 |-----------------------------------------------|-----------------|